 - Easy and uncomplicated to use

-First of all, the Brother PE800 is a dedicated embroidery-only machine.
-Meaning, if you embroider a monogram on a dress and then want to stitch some rick-rack on the bottom, you’ll have to switch to a sewing machine.
+First, the Brother PE800 is a dedicated embroidery-only machine.
+Meaning, if you embroider a monogram on a dress and then want to stitch some rick-rack on the bottom, you have to switch to a sewing machine.
 This will take up more space in your craft room.

-One user pointed out that the machine will only work well with certain threads.
-This is true for most embroidery machines and sewing machines.
+Some users point out that the machine only works well with certain threads and doesn’t always provide quality products.
+This is true for most embroidery machines and sewing machines if you are still learning.
 Selecting an appropriate needle and thread weight and type compatible with your fabric to be embroidered is very important!
 So is picking the appropriate machine embroidery stabilizer and making sure to hoop the fabric in the frame correctly.

 You do have to rethread after every color change.
-However, unless you invest a significantly larger amount of money into a multi-needle embroidery machine, changing threads is going to be standard on all machines under $1000.
+However, unless you invest significantly more money into a multi-needle embroidery machine, changing threads will be standard on all machines under $5000.

 And lastly, some users wish that the Brother PE800 5×7 embroidery machine had a larger embroidery field.
-Just know that even though the area is smaller than commercial embroidery machines, you can still split embroidery patterns and rehoop in between, stitching multiple sections to make one large design.
+Just know that even though the area is smaller than many other embroidery machines, you can still split embroidery patterns and rehoop in between, stitching multiple sections to make one large design.

-Comparing the Brother PE800 vs Brother SE600, you’ll find several key differences.
+You’ll find several key differences comparing the Brother PE800 vs Brother SE600.
 Here’s a handy chart comparing the two machines:

 |Brother PE800||Brother SE600|